 The T-account can also be used in determining the proper account balance or to determine the amount to be entered in order to arrive at a desired balance.
 I always use two (or more) T-accounts when determining how to adjust an account balance.
 Drawing two T-accounts reminds us that every transaction or adjustment will have to involve at least two accounts because of double-entry accounting.

 The T-account format is simply a large letter “T”.
-The top of the T is used as a heading to identify the account, which is the category for the transaction being recorded like supplies, rent, etc. Below the heading, the left side is used for debit entries and the right side is for credit entries.
-Since most accounts will have multiple journal entries and transactions, several numbers will show in the debit and credit columns.
+The top of the T is used as a heading for the name of the account to identify the account, which is the category for the transaction being recorded like supplies, rent, etc. Below the heading, the left side or debit side is used for debit entries and the right side or credit side is for credit entries.
+Since different accounts will have multiple journal entries and transactions, several numbers will show in the debit column and credit columns.
 The balance of each T-account is calculated at the bottom.
+Sometimes you will see debit and credit labeled as dr and cr respectively.

 Each journal entry is transferred from the general journal to the appropriate T-account.